ammarwaddah/covid_image_classification_with_chest_x_ray/README.md

-# Covid Image Classification with Chest X-Ray.ipynb
+# Covid Image Classification with Chest X-Ray

 Using Machine Learning and Deep Learning techniques so that we can train our CNN model for automating the whole diagnosis method to detect COVID-19 virus. using significant features given by the most linked features that are taken into consideration when evaluating the target.